smithy-lang/smithy/docs/source/spec/mqtt.rst

 Trait value
     Annotation trait

-The ``mqttTopicLabel`` trait binds the value of a structure member so that it provides a value at runtime for a corresponding MQTT topic template label specified in a :ref:`mqttPublish-trait` and :ref:`mqttSubscribe-trait`.
-All labels defined in an MQTT topic template MUST have corresponding input structure members with the same case-sensitive member name that is marked with the ``mqttTopicLabel`` trait, marked with the ``required`` trait, and targets a string, byte, short, integer, long, boolean, or timestamp shape.
+The ``smithy.mqtt#topicLabel`` trait binds the value of a structure member so that it provides a value at runtime for a corresponding MQTT topic template label specified in a :ref:`smithy.mqtt#publish-trait` and :ref:`smithy.mqtt#subscribe-trait`.
+All labels defined in an MQTT topic template MUST have corresponding input structure members with the same case-sensitive member name that is marked with the ``smithy.mqtt#topicLabel`` trait, marked with the ``required`` trait, and targets a string, byte, short, integer, long, boolean, or timestamp shape.

 Label serialization